 For each IMPLEMENTATION DEFINED event, it is IMPLEMENTATION DEFINED whether an SMMU PMCG can filter that event by PARTID and PMG.

-If an SMMU PMCG is configured to filter an event that it cannot filter by PARTID or PMG, the event is counted without filtering.
+If an SMMU PMCG is configured to filter an event by PARTID or PMG and the SMMU does not support filtering by PARTID or PMG for that event ID, the event is counted without filtering.